InvestmentSystems/table-compositor/doc/source/layouts.rst

 Layouts
 =======

-Apart from providing styling and formatting facilities, the table compositor library also provides a powerful way to layout multiple tables on one sheet.
+Apart from providing styling and formatting facilities, the library also provides a powerful way to layout multiple tables on one sheet.
 In this section we will look at some examples.